graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 The `@specified` directive is used within the type system definition language
-to provide an RFC3986-compliant URI for specifying the behaviour of custom
+to provide a URL for specifying the behaviour of custom
 scalar definitions.
 The URI should point to a human-readable specification of
 the data format, serialization, and coercion rules for the scalar.
 For example,
 a GraphQL system providing a `Date` or `DateTime` scalar might link to RFC 3339,